lcdsantos/CSSFontFamily/README.md

 # CSSFontFamily

-CSSFontFamily is a Sublime Text 2 plugin with a collection of font stacks autocomplete.
+CSSFontFamily is a Sublime Text 2/3 plugin with a collection of font stacks autocomplete.

 Also, autocomplete @font-faces declared in your current CSS.

 ## Installation

-CSSFontFamily is designed to work with [Sublime Text 2](http://www.sublimetext.com/2).
+CSSFontFamily is designed to work with [Sublime Text](http://www.sublimetext.com).

 ### Using Sublime Package Control